dssoc/dssoc.github.io/course.md

 > A Student contributes to group research project at a very high level.
 This includes dedicating a large amount of hours (~ 6 hrs/week) outside of class time to help to design and execute the research, collect and analyzing data, and write-up the results in our final co-authored blog post or manuscript.

 > A- Student contributes to group research project at a high level.
-This includes dedicating many hours outside of class time (~4-6 hrs/week) to help to design and execute the research, collect and analyzing data, and write-up the results in our final co-authored blog post or manuscript.
+This includes dedicating many hours outside of class time (~ 4-6 hrs/week) to help to design and execute the research, collect and analyzing data, and write-up the results in our final co-authored blog post or manuscript.

 > B+ Student makes a substantial contribution to the group project.
-This includes dedicating substantial hours outside of class time (~4 hrs/week) toward data collection and analysis and writing up our results in our final co-authored blog post or manuscript.
+This includes dedicating substantial hours outside of class time (~ 4 hrs/week) toward data collection and analysis and writing up our results in our final co-authored blog post or manuscript.

 > B Student makes a contribution to the group project.
-This includes dedicating some hours outside of class time (~2-4 hrs/week) toward data collection or analysis and writing up our results in our final co-authored blog post or manuscript.
+This includes dedicating some hours outside of class time (~ 2-4 hrs/week) toward data collection or analysis and writing up our results in our final co-authored blog post or manuscript.

-> B- Student makes a minor contribution to the group project and contributes only a small amount of time outside of class (~2 hrs/week) to collect data, analyze data, or write up the results in our final co-authored blog post or manuscript.
+> B- Student makes a minor contribution to the group project and contributes only a small amount of time outside of class (~ 2 hrs/week) to collect data, analyze data, or write up the results in our final co-authored blog post or manuscript.

 > C or below Student does not make an impactful contribution to the group project.
 Grades below C should be reserved for students who willfully ignored the group, or impeded its progress by acting in an uncivil or unserious manner.
 <br/><br/>

 ***How Your Grade Will be Calculated***
 <br/>
 - Participation	25%
+- Lab exercises 25%
-- Group Project (My Assessment)	50%
+- Group Project (My Assessment)	25%
 - Group Project (Median Peer Assessment)	25%
 <br/><br/>